“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 You don’t owe your trust to anyone.

-But you do owe yourself the peace that comes with knowing when—and how—to give it.
+But you do owe yourself the peace that comes with knowing when and how to give it.

 Manipulation Tactics Below

-I refuse to spend my time diving into the endless ways people manipulate others—there are entire channels, podcasts, and websites dedicated to that kind of negativity.
+I refuse to spend my time diving into the endless ways people manipulate others, there are entire channels, podcasts, and websites dedicated to that kind of negativity.

 While I don’t condone manipulative behavior, I also won’t dwell in its darkness.
-That said, I do believe it’s important to be aware of how manipulation can show up—especially when it’s subtle, disguised as care, or wrapped in charm.
+That said, I do believe it’s important to be aware of how manipulation can show up, especially when it’s subtle, disguised as care, or wrapped in charm.

-Below is a list of common manipulation tactics people use for self-gain—whether for money, sex, security, relationships, or status.
+Below is a list of common manipulation tactics people use for self-gain, whether for money, sex, security, relationships, or status.
 This list was written and contorted by Robert Greene, an author who focuses on the behaviors of human beings and the tactics we utilize to survive and gain what we want.
+We’re all wired differently.
+Be mindful of that.
+Life molds people in complex ways.

 - Never Outshine The Master